Cricut Maker for Beginners – Easy Party Decor

 Gather the confetti elements and save them for decorating later.

-Take all of the banner elements you t just cut out and layer them.
+Take all of the banner elements you just cut out and layer them.
 Line up the little circles on each side of the banner layers.

 Cut 8 inch sections of ribbon, and threading through the holes on one side of each letter, tie the banner together.